kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 resolution are not prescribed by the Ingress API, so Ingress controllers might implement them differently.

-In contrast, the Gateway API specifies how to merge rules and resolve conflicts:
+In contrast, Gateway API specifies how to merge rules and resolve conflicts:

 * A Gateway implementation must merge the routing rules from all HTTPRoutes attached to a listener.